 Packaging, Public Health, and “Single Use”

-As our office, schools and churches shut down for what may be a prolonged period to prevent further outbreaks, I have been thinking about the term “single use” relative to packaging and containers.
+As more and more states issue shelter in place orders to prevent further outbreaks of coronavirus, I have been thinking about the term “single use” relative to packaging and containers.

 It’s one of those phrases whose connotation has evolved in recent years, and not in a good way as of late.
 These days, we hear it most often in the context of drives to reduce or eliminate “single use” containers and packaging.
 The motive behind many of these initiatives—to encourage the efficient and sustainable use of resources—is a noble one we share.
 And we are proud that paper-based packaging is one of the most renewable, recyclable and recycled materials on the planet.